SitePathCounty mapFlorida › Citrus County

 Developer outlook

-Citrus County is a high-risk jurisdiction for utility-scale solar — documented ordinance hurdles are significant and approval history is mixed or unfavorable.
+Citrus County is very high risk for utility-scale solar permitting.
+Significant regulatory barriers are on record, and approval is not likely without substantial process investment.
 The local regulatory environment has been trending more permissive over the past 12 months.
 Florida's state policy environment adds headwinds — the absence of a strong RPS framework means county-level resistance faces less counterbalancing pressure.
+Market saturation is elevated in this area — expect competition for prime land parcels and interconnection capacity.

 Local intel